teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 **Administrator Support Role**

 Throughout both phases, administrators will play a critical role in supporting clients who prefer to book appointments over the phone, ensuring a smooth transition and consistent customer experience.

+**Client Training**

+Clients are a vital user group and the training will be commence during phase 2 when the system is fully functional.
+The application will be designed with clients in mind, featuring a user-friendly interface that minimizes the need for formal training.
+Key features, such as booking appointments and viewing schedules, will be self-explanatory with clear instructions and tooltips.

+#### Create Role-Specific Training Materials

+##### Administrators